Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Constant-Size Alphabet

 Algorithm~\ref{alg:codingSmall} differs from Algorithm~\ref{alg:coding} in one main aspect---rounds in which $type\in\{start,cont,stop\}$.
 Other than those rounds, the two algorithms behave exactly the same: given a similar transcript $m_1,\ldots, m_t$ for which $type=std$, they both generate exactly the same partial transcript, the same next message, and the same next speaker.

 We can interpret any instance of Algorithm~\ref{alg:codingSmall} as an instance of Algorithm~\ref{alg:coding} in which transmissions with $type\ne std$ correspond to ``erased'' transmissions in Algorithm~\ref{alg:coding}: transmissions whose ``link'' part is invalid (hence, the parsed chain is empty).
-Formally, there exists a transformation that takes any transcript $ m= m_1,\ldots, m_n$ generated by Algorithm~\ref{alg:codingSmall} on the input~$x,y$ assuming a $(1/5-2\eps, 1/5-2\eps)$-corruption, and generates a transcript ${m'} = m'_1,\dotsc,m'_n$ such that \begin{enumerate} \item $ {m'}$ is an instance of Algorithm~\ref{alg:codingLarge} on the input $x,y$ that suffers from a $(1/5-\eps, 1/5-\eps)$-corruption. \item For any $i\in [n]$, the parsed chain in both algorithms is the same, $\Parse^{\text{Alg.~\ref{alg:codingSmall}}}(m_1,\ldots, m_i) = \Parse^{\text{Alg.~\ref{alg:codingLarge}}}(m'_1,\ldots,m'_i)$ \end{enumerate} The transformation is as follows: if $m_i.type =std$ and $m_i.link$ points to a message $m_j$ with $m_j.type=std$, then $m'_i.msg = m_i.msg$ and $m'_i.link = j$.
+Formally, there exists a transformation that takes any transcript $ m= m_1,\ldots, m_n$ generated by Algorithm~\ref{alg:codingSmall} on the input~$x,y$ assuming a $(1/5-2\eps, 1/5-2\eps)$-corruption, and generates a transcript ${m'} = m'_1,\dotsc,m'_n$ such that \begin{enumerate} \item $ {m'}$ is an instance of Algorithm~\ref{alg:codingLarge} on the input $x,y$ that suffers from a $(1/5-\eps, 1/5-\eps)$-corruption. \item For any $i\in [n]$, the parsed chain in both algorithms is the same, $\Parse^{\text{Alg.~\ref{alg:codingSmall}}}(m_1,\ldots, m_i) = \Parse^{\text{Alg.~\ref{alg:codingLarge}}}(m'_1,\ldots,m'_i)$. \end{enumerate} The transformation is as follows: if $m_i.type =std$ and $m_i.link$ points to a message $m_j$ with $m_j.type=std$, then $m'_i.msg = m_i.msg$ and $m'_i.link = j$.
 If $m_j.type=stop$ then $m'_i.link = \textsc{EffectiveAddress}(m_1,\ldots, m_j)$.
 Other cases are irrelevant ($m'_i$ will be attributed to a corruption).

-That is, the transmissions contain (logically,) the same message and same link except for transmissions that contain links in $ m$.
-These correspond to corrupted transmissions in ${m'}$.
-However in every round $i$ where $m_i$ links to the end of an encoded link ($m_j$), we set the link in $m'_i$ to $\textsc{EffectiveAddress}(m_1,\ldots, m_j)$, i.e., to the last non-encoding uncorrupted transmission prior to~$m_i$.
+That is, the transmissions contain (logically) the same messages and links except for transmissions that contain encoded-links in~$m$.
+These correspond to corrupted transmissions in~${m'}$.
+However, in every round~$i$ where $m_i$ links to the end of an encoded link ($m_j$), we set the link in $m'_i$ to $\textsc{EffectiveAddress}(m_1,\ldots, m_j)$, i.e., to the last non-encoding uncorrupted transmission prior to~$m_i$.

 Item~2 holds by induction.
-Assume that for the claim holds for all rounds up to~$i$.
+Assume that the claim holds for all rounds up to~$i$.
 Since both algorithms generate the same parsed chain, they make identical decisions regarding the order of speaking and the identity of the next speaker.
-If the $(i+1)$-th transmission in ${m}$ links to a transmission more than $C$ steps back, or if $m_{i+1}\ne std$ then $m'_{i+1}$ is assumed to be corrupted.
+If the $(i+1)$-th transmission in~${m}$ links to a transmission more than $C$ steps back, or if $m_{i+1}\ne std$, then $m'_{i+1}$ is assumed to be corrupted.
 In this case it holds that $\Parse(m_1,\dotsc,m_{i+1}) = \Parse(m'_1,\dotsc,m'_{i+1}) = \emptyset$.

 Otherwise, the $(i+1)$-th transmission links to a transmission $m_j$ at most $C$ steps back, and $m_{i+1}.type=std$.
 If $m_j.type = std$, then $m'_{i+1}.link=j$ and the claim holds.
 If $m_j.type=stop$, then $m'_{i+1}.link$ points to the link encoded by $\textsc{EffectiveAddress}(m_1,\ldots, m_i)$.
 Since $\Parse$ in Algorithm~\ref{alg:codingSmall} resolves the identity of the message prior to $m_{i+1}$ as the one pointed by $\textsc{EffectiveAddress}(m_1,\ldots, m_i)$, it outputs the same sequence as $\Parse(m'_1,\dotsc,m'_{i+1})$ does in Algorithm~\ref{alg:codingLarge}.